Vanille-N/website/data/treebor/src/core.md

 ### Purpose

-Tree Borrows defines an aliasing model for pointers and references, which sets the limits on the aliasing assumptions that can be made.
+Tree Borrows defines an _aliasing model_ for pointers and references, which sets the limits on the aliasing assumptions that can be made.
 These assumptions include guarantees such as "reading twice from the same `&` reference returns the same value", or "an `&mut` reference has exclusive access to the data it mutates".

-These assumptions in turn allow some optimizations (e.g. if `&` references are immutable then the compiler can delete redundant reads).
+These assumptions in turn allow some optimizations (e.g. if `&` references are immutable then the compiler can delete redundant reads), but they can be violated by `unsafe`{.rust} code.
+This leads to many optimizations that are valid in safe codebases but not in the presence of `unsafe`.

-Crucially these assumptions hold for both safe and unsafe code.
+Tree Borrows restores some of these assumptions by enforcing more restrictions on runtime usage of `unsafe` operations, which leads to the assumptions defined by Tree Borrows (and the associated optimizations) to hold for both safe and `unsafe`{.rust}
+code.

 ### Structure